espresso-cash/brij-partner-sdk-js/README.md

   }
 }
 ```

 > [!NOTE]
+>
+> - The `status` field indicates the verification status of each piece of information.
+Possible statuses are:
+>   - `UNSPECIFIED`: The default state, not yet processed.
+>   - `PENDING`: Verification is in progress.
+>   - `APPROVED`: The information has been verified and approved.
+>   - `REJECTED`: The information was checked but not approved.
-> - The `verified` flag indicates whether the information has been verified.
+>   - `UNVERIFIED`: The information has not been verified.
-> - Its possible to have empty arrays meaning no data is available.
+> - It's possible to have `null` value meaning no data is available.
-> - The `custom` field contains verification results from external sources like SmileID and etc.
+> - The `custom` field contains verification results from external sources like SmileID or other KYC providers.

 ### Accepting and Completing the On-Ramp Order